pocl/pocl/doc/sphinx/source/conformance.rst

 to the cmake command line.
 After this ``make prepare_examples`` fetches and prepares the conformance suite for testing.

-To run a shortened version of the conformance suite, run: ``ctest -L conformance_suite_short`` This might take a few hours on slow hardware.
+To run a shortened version of the conformance suite, run: ``ctest -L conformance_suite_mini`` This might take a few hours on slow hardware.
+There is also a ``conformance_suite_micro`` label, which takes about 20-30 minutes on slow hardware.

-To run the full conformance testsuite, run: ``ctest -L conformance_suite`` Note that this can take a week to finish on slow hardware, and about a day on fast hardware (6C/12T Intel or equivalent).
+To run the full conformance testsuite, run: ``ctest -L conformance_suite_full`` Note that this can take a week to finish on slow hardware, and about a day on fast hardware (6C/12T Intel or equivalent).